-Date of f field trip Destination
+Date of field trip Destination

-Driver I Name Birthdate
+Driver Name Birthdate

-Cell Ph one (phone must be with driver throughout the event)
+Cell Phone (phone must be with drive r throughout the event)

-Driver's s license number License plate
+Driver's license number License plate

-Vehicle : Make Model Color
+Vehicle Make Model Color

-Insuran ice company Ar uto policy expiration date
+Insurance company Auto policy expiration date

-Insurance company Auto policy expiration date By signing this form, you agree to and certify the following: A seat belt or as required by law, an approved child car seat will be used for every passenger including the driver, and a booster seat for those students younger than 8 years old or shorter than 4'9".
-Car doors will be locked whenever the vehicle is in motion.
-I will never leave a child unattended in the vehicle.
-I will ensure that children are loaded and unloaded from the curbside of the vehicle or in a protected parking and and supervise all movement from the vehicle to the buildings.
-Unless exempted by the principal or early childhood director in writing, I will transport the same students to and from the destination and I will have no children in the vehicle other than those enrolled in the class.
-I will carry a copy of Page 2, listing the teacher's and drivers' phone numbers, each vehicle's occupants, and a roc (or map) to be followed.
-I will not make stops going to or from the destination unless an emergency arises.
-While in transit, I will prohibit students from eating, drinking, smoking, and bad behavior including loud talking a improper language.
-All incidences shall be reported to the teacher.
-I acknowledge that, in the event of an accident during a school-related activity, claims would be tendered to my personal automobile insurance company.
-I also understand that the school's insurance may provide assistance wimy deductible.
-I certify that I have incurred no more than two speeding tickets in excess of ten miles per hour over the speed lim or other moving violations within the last three years.
-I certify that I have not been convicted of: (a) driving with a suspended license, (b) hit and run driving, (c) driving while intoxicated, (d) reckless driving, or (e) negligent driving of a serious nature. norter than 4'9".
-The vehicle or in a protected parking area students to and hose enrolled in the class.
-The respect to a company and a route in the class.
-The respect to a company arises.
-The played during travel time.
-The bad behavior including loud talking and wity, claims would be tendered to my arise insurance may provide assistance with the free miles per hour over the speed limit manse, (b) hit and run driving, (c) driving
+By signing this form, you agree to and certify the following:

-Driver S Signature Date
+- A seat belt -- or as required by law, an approved child car seat -- will be used for every passenger including the driver, and a booster seat for those students younger than 8 years old or shorter than 4'9". - Car doors will be locked whenever the vehicle is in motion. - □ I will never leave a child unattended in the vehicle. - □ I will ensure that children are loaded and unloaded from the curbside of the vehicle or in a protected parking area and supervise all movement from the vehicle to the buildings. - Unless exempted by the principal or early childhood director in writing, I will transport the same students to and from the destination and I will have no children in the vehicle other than those enrolled in the class. - □ I will carry a copy of Page 2, listing the teacher's and drivers' phone numbers, each vehicle's occupants, and a route (or map) to be followed.
+I will not make stops going to or from the destination unless an emergency arises. - □ I will ask the teacher for permission to play/show any audio or video tapes played during travel time. - While in transit, I will prohibit students from eating, drinking, smoking, and bad behavior including loud talking and improper language.
+All incidences shall be reported to the teacher. - I acknowledge that, in the event of an accident during a school-related activity, claims would be tendered to my personal automobile insurance company.
+I also understand that the school's insurance may provide assistance with my deductible. - I certify that I have incurred no more than two speeding tickets in excess of ten miles per hour over the speed limit or other moving violations within the last three years. - I certify that I have not been convicted of: (a) driving with a suspended license, (b) hit and run driving, (c) driving while intoxicated, (d) reckless driving, or (e) negligent driving of a serious nature.

-Teache r or Principal Signature Date
+Driver Signature Date Teacher or Principal Signature Date

-will be kept secure by ISJ's staff.
-A copy with which time it will be shread the event, at which time it will be shread the control of the co
+Confidentiality of information: This form will be kept secure by ISJ's staff.
+A copy will be kept in the school office during the event and for a period of 12 months following the event, at which time it will be shredded.

-FOR OFFICE USE ONLY □ Copy of driver's license □ Copy of insurance coverage □ MSP background check confirmed by
+FOR OFFICE USE ONLY Copy of driver's license Copy of insurance coverage MSP background check confirmed by